 Step 5: Make it very clear that students should tick the answer if it’s correct, and make full corrections if it is wrong.
-The mere act of writing out the model answer onto the work being marked will reinforce the concepts into the subconscious mind of the student doing the marking.
+The mere act of writing out the model answer onto the work being marked will reinforce the concepts into the subconscious mind of the student.

 Once work has been peer-assessed, you can sit down with individual students and have ‘progress conversations’ designed to pin point areas of weakness and highlight areas of strength

 You have to be quite organised with this method (e.g. making sure you print the mark schemes on time).
 However, this will save you loads of time and will definitely help the kids to learn properly.